 Aires de Nova, located in the neighborhood of Agra do Orzán, is a popular wedding store with wedding dresses and other nice items.

 Of course, a great part of visiting A Coruña is walking around and exploring the local, privately owned stores.
 So we highly recommend that you walk around in the central parts of the city, look for shops that interest you, and support some of the local entrepreneurs.

 Stores and shops in A Coruña have prices that are very similar to the rest of Spain.
 The prices of general items in the big chains will not be much different from those same chains in Madrid, Barcelona, Valencia, etc.

 Local shops can be anywhere from cheap to very pricy, although they are generally quite affordable to shop with.

-If you are visiting A Coruña from Northern Europe, the US, Canada or Australia, prices will likely be very affordable compared to your local shops back home.
+If you are visiting A Coruña from Western Europe, the US, Canada or Australia, prices will likely be very affordable compared to your local shops back home.
 For visitors from other countries, it might seem a bit expensive.

 You will find very cheap clothes in some stores (t-shirts for 4€, pants for 10€) but you will also find high-fashioned stores with expensive prices (+100€ for pieces of clothes and accessories).

 Restaurants, cafes and clubs will be cheaper to visit in A Coruña than in Madrid and Barcelona.
 But more expensive than other northwestern Spanish cities such as Vigo, Gijón and Oviedo.